The Complete Legal Guide For Running Sweepstakes, Contests, & More

 "No Purchase Necessary" Requirement

-That being said, what if you do want to make a purchase requirement one of the entry methods for your promotion?
-If your sweepstakes is promoting a new product launch, you could expand its reach by allowing a customer to earn an additional entry for uploading a picture of their receipt with a valid purchase or submitting a unique code printed on the product packaging.
+That said, what if you do want to make a purchase requirement one of the entry methods for your promotion?
+If your sweepstakes promotes a new product launch, you could expand its reach by allowing customers to earn an additional entry by uploading a picture of their receipt with a valid purchase or submitting a unique code printed on the product packaging.

 You can make a purchase requirement one of your entry methods for your promotion, just as long as it's not the only entry method for consumers.
 To do this correctly, your promotion must include what’s called an Alternate Method of Entry or AMOE - an additional free, no-cost way for participants to enter.